 Selected topics in corporate finance are examined through case and seminar approach.
 Major topics include enterprise valuation, risk management strategies using financial derivatives such as options and futures, and international financial management.

 Students can satisfy this requirement by taking one of the following courses.
-Additional courses from the four listed below may be taken as electives.
+Additional courses from the three listed below may be taken as electives.

 This course is designed to provide business students with an understanding of the role management science plays in the decision-making process.
 This course focuses on the development of decision models and their application to management problems.
-The emphasis is on models that are widely used across a wide variety of industries and functional areas, including operations, supply chain management, finance, accounting and marketing.
-Pre-requisites: Statistics
+The emphasis is on models that are widely used across a wide variety of industries and functional areas, including operations, supply chain management, finance, accounting, and marketing.

-This course is designed for later stage MBA students who are interested in applying previously-learned business concepts to an entrepreneurial setting.
-This course uses discussion, case studies, and research to guide students in the development and understanding of the concepts of entrepreneurship and the characteristics, competencies, skills, know-how and experience that are required for successful pursuit of entrepreneurial opportunities.
-The course will culminate with the development and presentation of a well-crafted business model for a new business opportunity.
-Pre-requisites: Finance foundation, MBA 531 and MBA 541.
+This course is designed for later stage MBA students who are interested in applying previously learned business concepts to an entrepreneurial setting.
+This course uses discussion, case studies, and research to guide students in the development and understanding of the concepts of entrepreneurship and the characteristics, competencies, skills, knowledge, and experience that are required for successful pursuit of entrepreneurial opportunities.
+The course will culminate with the development and presentation of a

 This course allows students to develop independent projects relevant to their current place of employment or industries and careers that they may wish to explore.
 The class will be divided between on-site and online work and meetings.
 Working under the guidance of a management faculty, students will identify and analyze their proposed projects in the class for review and discussion by the entire class.
 Students will outline the scope and structure of their projects.
 Working online, students will develop those projects, sharing their progress with the instructor and fellow class members for continued review and discussion.
 The class will then conclude the semester with several on-site classes for final review and presentation.

-Adopting a managerial perspective, this course addresses the various employment laws with which businesses must comply and the legal rights and responsibilities of employees and employers.
-Topics covered include: the classification of workers; wage and hour laws; legal frameworks governing equal employment opportunity; occupational safety and health; workers’ compensation; and work-related privacy issues.
+Adopting a managerial perspective, this course addresses the various employment laws, which businesses must comply and the legal rights and responsibilities of employees and employers.
+Topics covered include the classification of workers; wage and hour laws; legal frameworks governing equal employment opportunity; occupational safety and health; workers’ compensation; and work-related privacy issues.
 While analyzing cases and problems, students will enhance their abilities to reach informed, defensible decisions in the workplace.